Effective Date: August 03, 2021

 Acquisition Strategy Council.
-The ASC serves as the Agency’s senior decision-making body for matters of long-term, annual, and tactical acquisition strategy planning and for matters of policy and performance assessment pertaining to the Agency's acquisition approaches.
+The ASC serves as the Agency's senior decision-making body for matters of long-term, annual, and tactical acquisition strategy planning and for matters of policy and performance assessment pertaining to the Agency's acquisition approaches.
 The scope and authority of the ASC includes the strategic acquisition process as defined in NPD 1000.5, Policy for NASA Acquisition.
-The ASC conducts Pre-ASMs and ASMs for large, high-profile programs and projects following thresholds and requirements specified in NPD 1000.5.
+The ASC conducts Decision Framing Meetings or Pre-ASMs, and ASMs for large, high-profile programs and projects following thresholds and requirements specified in NPD 1000.5.

 Acquisition Strategy Meeting.
-A decision-making forum where senior Agency Management reviews and approves program and project acquisition strategies.
+A decision-making forum where senior Agency management reviews and approves program and project acquisition strategies.
 The ASM focuses on considerations such as impacting the Agency workforce, maintaining core capabilities, make-or- buy decisions, supporting Center assignments, potential partnerships, and risk.
-(See NPD 1000.5 for more information on ASMs.)
+(See NPD 1000.5 Policy for NASA Acquisition, and NASA Advisory Implementing Instruction (NAII) 1000.2 Acquisition Strategy Meeting (ASM) Guide for more information on ASMs.

 Agency Baseline Commitment.
 Establishes and documents an integrated set of project requirements, cost, schedule, technical content, and an agreed-to JCL that forms the basis for NASA’s commitment to the external entities of OMB and Congress.
 Only one official baseline exists for a NASA program or project, and it is the Agency Baseline Commitment.